StevenMayher/431-2021/classes/class07/movies_codebook.md

 # The `movies_2021` code book

-On our Shared Google Drive in the `favorite_movies` subfolder, you'll find a data set (Google Sheet) containing the 114 films that people taking either the 2020 and 2021 versions of 431 identified as their "Favorite Movies" in response to [the Syllabus, Section 18](https://thomaselove.github.io/431-2021-syllabus/movies.html).
+On our Shared Google Drive in the `favorite_movies` subfolder, you'll find a data set (a Google Sheet called `movies_2021`) containing the 114 films that people taking either the 2020 and 2021 versions of 431 identified as their "Favorite Movies" in response to [the Syllabus, Section 18](https://thomaselove.github.io/431-2021-syllabus/movies.html).
 For each movie, I gathered several additional characteristics from the [Internet Movie Data Base](https://www.imdb.com/) (IMDB).

 The data set is called `movies_2021` and here is a brief codebook describing the variables presented there: